-Tienstra studied conducting privately with Dick Verhoef and at Amsterdam Conservatoire (Lucas Vis, Sam ten Velden, Jos Vermunt).
-An experienced conductor in the classical and contempory repertoire, his current practice encompasses choirs, chant groups, chamber ensembles, orchestra projects and the occassional music theatre project.
-A recurrent repertoire is the combination of orchestral and choral forces, performing all the major works of the Classical and Romantic repertoire in combination with lesser-known pieces.
+Tienstra studied conducting privately and at Amsterdam Conservatoire.
+An experienced conductor in the classical and contempory repertoire, his current practice encompasses choirs, orchestra's, chant groups, chamber ensembles and the occassional music theatre project.

 Always eager for the performance of new music, he has premiered works by (a.o.)
 Daan Manneke, Wim Henderickx, Bob Zimmerman, Ad Wammes, Geerten Liefting, Valentin Villard, Job Greuter, REINDIER, Wilma Pistorius, Andys Skordis, Ji Youn Kang and his own compositions.